Mount Vesuvius Tickets & Tours

 1/6

-Along the way, there are spots that make you stop— a sudden clearing, a ridge that feels like the top of the world, or a peaceful stretch of trail.
+Along the way, there are spots that make you stop— perfect for photos of the coast, the city of Naples, and the outline of Capri on a clear day.
 These little pauses aren’t marked or planned, they just happen naturally, and they’re some of the best parts of the whole hike.

 Things to know before booking your Mount Vesuvius tour